Richard Serra: Landscape works

 In 1970 Serra received a Guggenheim Fellowship and traveled to Japan.
-His first outdoor sculptures, To Encircle Base Plate (Hexagram) (1970) and Sugi Tree (1970), were both installed in Ueno Park as part of the "Tokyo Biennale."
+His first outdoor sculptures, To Encircle Base Plate (Hexagram) (1970) and Sugi Tree (1970), were both installed in Ueno Park in Tokyo as part of the Tokyo Biennale.

 While in Japan, Serra spent most of his time studying the Zen gardens and temples of the Myoshin-ji in Kyoto.
 The layout of the gardens revealed the landscape as a total field that can only be experienced by walking.
 The gardens changed Serra's way of seeing space in relation to time.
-Upon returning to the US he built his first site-specific outdoor work: To Encircle Base Plate Hexagram, Right Angles Inverted (1970).
-Here Serra embedded two semi-circular steel flanges, forming a ring 26 feet in diameter, into the surface of 183rd Street in the Bronx.
-One semi-circle measured 1 inch wide and the second, 8 inches wide.
+Upon returning to the United States he built his first site-specific outdoor work: To Encircle Base Plate Hexagram, Right Angles Inverted (1970).
+Here Serra embedded two semi-circular steel flanges, forming a ring 26 feet (7.9 m) in diameter, into the surface of 183rd Street in the Bronx.
+One semi-circle measured 1 inch (25.4 mm) wide and the second, 8 inches wide (203.2 mm).
 The work was visible from two perspectives: either when the viewer came directly upon it or from above on a stairway overlooking the street.

-Throughout the 1970s Serra continued to make outdoor site-specific sculpture for urban areas and landscapes Serra's was interested in the topology of landscape and how one relates to it through movement, space, and time.
+Throughout the 1970s Serra continued to make outdoor site-specific sculptures for urban areas and landscapes.
+Serra was interested in the topology of landscape and how one relates to it through movement, space, and time.
 His first landscape work was made in late 1970 when Serra was commissioned by the art patrons Joseph and Emily Rauh Pulitzer to build a sculpture on their property outside St. Louis, Missouri.
 Pulitzer Piece: Stepped Elevation (1970–71) was Serra's first large-scale landscape work.
-Three plates measuring 5 feet high by 40 to 50 feet long were placed across approximately 3 acres.
+Three plates measuring 5 feet (1.5 m) high by 40 to 50 feet (12 to 15 m) long were placed across approximately 3 acres (12 140 m2).
 The placement of the plates was determined by the fall of the landscape.
-Each plate was impaled into the ground far enough until its rise was 5 feet.
+Each plate was impaled into the ground far enough until its rise was 5 feet (1.5 m).
 Serra's intention was for the plates to act as cuts in the landscape that function as surrogate horizons as viewers walked amongst them.